Statistical inference: Model-free randomization inference

 In either case, the model-free randomization inference for features of the common conditional distribution $D_x(.)$ relies on some regularity conditions, e.g. functional smoothness.
 For instance, model-free randomization inference for the population feature conditional mean, $\mu(x)=E(Y | X = x)$, can be consistently estimated via local averaging or local polynomial fitting, under the assumption that $\mu(x)$ is smooth.
 Also, relying on asymptotic normality or resampling, we can construct confidence intervals for the population feature, in this case, the conditional mean, $\mu(x)$.

 Paradigms for inference

 Different schools of statistical inference have become established.
 These schools—or "paradigms"—are not mutually exclusive, and methods that work well under one paradigm often have attractive interpretations under other paradigms.

-Bandyopadhyay & Forster describe four paradigms: The classical (or frequentist) paradigm, the Bayesian paradigm, the likelihoodist paradigm, and the Akaikean-Information Criterion-based paradigm.
+Bandyopadhyay and Forster describe four paradigms: The classical (or frequentist) paradigm, the Bayesian paradigm, the likelihoodist paradigm, and the Akaikean-Information Criterion-based paradigm.

 Frequentist inference

 This paradigm calibrates the plausibility of propositions by considering (notional) repeated sampling of a population distribution to produce datasets similar to the one at hand.
 By considering the dataset's characteristics under repeated sampling, the frequentist properties of a statistical proposition can be quantified—although in practice this quantification may be challenging.